 Use the telephone.
 Using the telephone helps us to stay sober between meetings by enabling us to stay close to the fellowship.
 Pick up a phone list at the meetings.
 Ask other members for their numbers.
 As uncomfortable as it may be in the beginning, make phone calls!

 Read the literature.
 Read the literature of the program, which explains SA’s 12-step program of recovery.
 The literature consists of Sexaholics Anonymous (called the “White Book”), Member Stories – 1989, Recovery Continues.
 Members are also urged to read Alcoholics Anonymous (the AA “Big Book”) and “Twelve Steps and Twelve Traditions”.
 These books are generally available from your meeting Librarian.

 Recite the Serenity Prayer.
 “God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and wisdom to know the difference.”

 Use the tools of the Program … Call another SA member each day.
 Attend meetings regularly.
 Read a piece of literature each day.
 Work the Steps with your sponsor.
 Take the actions of recovery.
 Get involved with service work.

-Tips on staying sober … Avoid situations leading to “acting out” (masturbation, sex outside marriage, etc.).
+Tips on staying sober … Avoid situations leading to acting on lust (masturbation, sex outside marriage, etc.).
 These include people, places or things, “triggers”, such as: all forms of pornography, cruising, prostitutes, even so-called “relationships” based solely on sex.
-As new AA’s avoid pubs, so do SA’s avoid porno shops and massage parlors.
+As new AA’s avoid pubs, so do SA’s avoid pornography shops and massage parlors.